-On 19 March 2020, the European Commission adopted a Temporary Framework, with amendments added on 3 April 2020, 8th May and 29th June to further enable Member States to use the full flexibility foreseen under State aid rules to support the economy whilst accelerating research, testing and production of relevant products in the context of the COVID-19 outbreak.
+On 19 March 2020, the European Commission adopted a Temporary Framework, with amendments added on 3 April 2020, 8th May, 29th June and 13th October to further enable Member States to use the full flexibility foreseen under State aid rules to support the economy whilst accelerating research, testing and production of relevant products in the context of the COVID-19 outbreak.

 This framework is based on Article 107(3)(b) of the Treaty on the Functioning of the European Union to remedy a serious disturbance across the EU economy.
 The aim is to ensure that businesses have the liquidity to keep operating, or to put a temporary freeze on their activities, if need be, and that support for businesses in one Member State does not undermine the European single market.

 The Temporary Framework and subsequent amendment provides for the following types of aid.
 It will enable Member States to:

 - set up schemes direct grants (or tax advantages) up to €800,000 to a company

 - give subsidised State guarantees on bank loans

 - enable public and private loans with subsidised interest rates